th2-net/th2-codec-csv/README.md

 **display-name** - the name to set in the root event sent to the event store.
 All errors during decoding will be attached to that root event.
 The default value for the name is `CodecCsv`.

+**validate-length** - check if csv have different count of values against header's count

 ## Pins